kobolabs/epub-spec/README.md

 1. Open the Kobo Desktop app.
 2. Make sure you have [Adobe Digital Editions](http://www.adobe.com/ca/products/digital-editions/download.html) installed.
 If you do not wish to install ADE you can skip this step by creating a folder named "My Digital Editions" in your "My Documents" folder.
 On a Mac, the folder must be named "Digital Editions" instead.
 3. Select the My Books tab in Kobo Desktop and press CTRL+Shift+S on Windows or ⌘+SHIFT+S on a Mac.
 This will display any files in the “My Digital Editions” folder on your computer with the extension .epub
+4. Any sideloaded books can be removed from the My Books tab by right clicking on the book and selecting "Remove Download".

 **Android**